junxit/us-congress-bills-114/metadata.md

 - 2015-05-11 — Measure laid before Senate by unanimous consent. (consideration: CR S2749-2751)
 - 2015-05-11 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Yea-Nay Vote.
 90 - 0.
 Record Vote Number: 175.(text: CR S2751)
 - 2015-05-11 — Resolution agreed to in Senate without amendment by Yea-Nay Vote.
 90 - 0.
 Record Vote Number: 175. (text: CR S2751)
+- 2015-05-12 — Message on Senate action sent to the House.
+- 2015-05-12 — Received in the House.
+- 2015-05-12 — Referred to the House Committee on Foreign Affairs.